sagarmk/CNN-using-keras/README.md

 		- Flatten layer.
 		- Fully connected layer with 128 neurons and rectifier activation.
 		- Fully connected layer with 50 neurons and rectifier activation.

+Results:

+Without much modifications of both the models we observed Covnet to perform better on both sides than MLP:
+- Simple Covnet gave the best performance
+- Larger Covnet gave the best accuracy